FractalVoyager/fv-next/README.md

 # Notes

 - go through and try to abstract all of the state away from Control Componenet I can
-- also see where the store is really nessecary
+- also see where the store is really nessecary (global state - commenented on them)
 - abstract updateParams funciton